 No, the Menninger Clinic took the patient records with them when they became part of Baylor Medical School.
 Please contact the Menninger Clinic Medical Records Department at The Menninger Clinic, 2801 Gessner Drive, Houston, TX 77280, phone 713-275-5063.
 For more information see the Menninger Clinic website.

 The corporate and research records, and the history of psychiatry collections from the Menninger Clinic are located at the Kansas Historical Society and are open to researchers.

 President Barack Obama's grandparents both grew up in south central Kansas.
-The Obama Kansas Heritage Committee has created a website devoted to President Obama's Kansas heritage.
+There is a website devoted to President Obama's Kansas heritage.

 A.The Kansas State Historical Society does not endorse or guarantee the work of any of the firms listed below.
 We merely provide these addresses as a service to our patrons.